 If you're married or plan on tying the knot soon, you should also consider setting up a joint bank account to pay the mortgage, property taxes, insurance, and other housing costs.
-Each person can set up automatic monthly deposits from individual bank accounts to a joint account.
-This way, both people share the financial responsibility equally.
+Each person can even set up automatic monthly deposits from your individual bank accounts to your joint account.
+This way, both people share the financial responsibility equally and can enjoy your

 6. Owning a home is taking a leap of faith, but the best things in life take hard work and sacrifice.